ApolloNet/amazing-mazes/README.md

 # Protected event

-The protected event can be used to lock cells that are reachable only if the hero has got a certain object.
+The protected event can be used to lock cells that are reachable only if the hero has got a certain object, or a certain attack.

 The simple usage is: a cell is locked behind a door, it needs a key to be unlocked.